mlcommons/ck/README.md

 * apply predictive analytics;
 * enable interactive graphs and articles.

-Our long term goal is to enable truly open, collaborative and reproducible research, experimentation, knowledge sharing and predictive analytics.
+Our long term goal is to enable truly open, collaborative and reproducible research, experimentation and knowledge sharing while making it as simple and powerful as Wikipedia.

 Documentation, demo, CGO/PPoPP artifact evaluation and video
 ============================================================